 Cancer of the cervix, the channel between the vagina and the uterus, has long been a problem for women’s health.
-Physicians strive to detect this cancer early by doing Pap smears as part of a pelvic exam.
+Doctors diagnose about 11,500 women with cervical cancer each year.
+Physicians strive to detect this cancer early by doing Pap smears as part of a pelvic exam, collecting samples of cells for analysis.
 Rates of cervical cancer have been dropping in the US over the past few decades, but it still kills around 4,000 people a year.
 Human papilloma virus, or HPV, is a major risk factor.
 Can the HPV vaccine reduce the chance of this potentially deadly cancer?

 How Well Does HPV Vaccine Work?